 NGINX and NGINX Plus Configuration for HTTP Applications

-In this example we are using NGINX or NGINX Plus as a reverse proxy to a web application server, so all of our configuration is in the
+In this example we are using NGINX as a reverse proxy to a web application server, so all of our configuration is in the

 http context.
 For details about the configuration for TCP and UDP applications in the